Referral management Impacts both Patients and Providers

 Understanding the actual causes of this leakage and taking tangible steps to address this challenge are vital.
 Yet, almost one quarter of healthcare executives say their organization doesn't have a plan in place for monitoring and reporting on patient leakage.
 Even those who do track leakage aren't exactly sure what to do with it, with 20 percent of respondents reporting they don't know where and why patient leakage occurs.

 Making even small changes in provider follow-up can have big impacts on referral follow-through.
 Following up with patients immediately after the referral is made to schedule their appointments and sending timely appointment reminders increases the likelihood of patient adherence.
 By implementing an effective referral management solution, fewer patients should be leaving your health system for care, which reduces referral leakage and saves you millions of dollars in lost revenue.

 Outdated Referral Management Systems Lead to Lower Staff Efficiency

-A referral management solution can streamline communication between the referring provider, receiving provider, patient, and other healthcare providers, which saves time and enhances the quality of patient care.
-Not to mention, it eliminates the burden on staff and allows them to focus on other administrative tasks – ultimately reducing operational costs for referral follow-ups.
+Referral management software can streamline communication between the referring provider, receiving provider, patient, and other healthcare providers, which saves time and enhances the quality of patient care.
+Not to mention, it eliminates the burden on staff and allows them to focus on other administrative tasks – reducing operational costs for referral follow-ups.

 Referrals are a critical moment in a patient's journey with significant implications for patients and providers.
 Poor referral management not only results in lost revenue but can be damaging to a health system's reputation and brand value.
 A streamlined referral management solution has the potential to standardize the referral process, optimize staff resources, and bring more referred patients through your front door.
 To learn more about how we can help you close the referral loop, download our Stericycle Referral Management data sheet.